Captured (Rockwell album)

-Captured is the 1985 studio album follow-up to singer-songwriter Rockwell's gold album, Somebody's Watching Me.
-Despite featuring one single featuring Stevie Wonder and another appearing on the soundtrack of The Last Dragon, it was a commercial and critical disappointment.
+Captured is second studio album by singer-songwriter Rockwell.
+It was a follow-up to the gold album Somebody's Watching Me.

+Despite featuring one single featuring Stevie Wonder and another appearing on the soundtrack of The Last Dragon, it underperformed commercially, debuting at #120 on the Billboard 200.

 Background

 As Rockwell had done on his previous album, he solicited the help of another prominent recording artist to sing with him on the first single.
 Instead of Michael Jackson, however, this time he got Stevie Wonder to record the song "He's a Cobra" with him.
 The song was a flop.

-The next single, "Peeping Tom" appeared on the soundtrack to The Last Dragon, but it too was a disappointment.
+The next single, "Peeping Tom", appeared on the soundtrack to The Last Dragon, but it too was a disappointment.

 In late 2021, the album became available on iTunes for the first time.